I’m interested in making interesting things to look at and think about.

 The ProxThink growth model, with it’s proxri process, helps provide a different distribution model for art.
 With it, finding new art is more like finding a new book or finding new music.

-I’m implementing this new approach first here on my site.
-Then later, for myself and other artists, on a website called Artdown (still in development).
+I’m implementing this new approach here on this site.
+And also, for myself and other artists, on a site called Artsdown.org.